Columbus Globe for State and Industry Leaders: Whereabouts

 Numerous globes purported to have been owned by Hitler exist throughout the world, although the authenticity of many of them is doubtful.
 There are a total of three in Berlin: one at a geographical institute, another at the Marcher Museum, and the third at the German Historical Museum.
 Another two reside in public collections in Munich.
-Many of the globes show Germany with a bullet hole or simply wiped out, an act committed out of contempt by either Soviet or American soldiers.

-Based on photographic evidence, none of these globes are the iconic one from Hitler's office in the Chancellery.
+Many of the globes show Germany with a bullet hole or simply wiped out, an act committed out of contempt by either Soviet or U.S. soldiers.
+Based on photographic evidence, none of these globes are the one from Hitler's office in the Chancellery.

-In May 1945, one globe allegedly owned by Hitler was found by American soldier John Barsamian among the ruins of the Berghof, Hitler's home on the Obersalzberg near Berchtesgaden, where he often lived when not in Berlin.
+In May 1945, one globe allegedly owned by Hitler was found by U.S. soldier John Barsamian among the ruins of the Berghof, Hitler's home on the Obersalzberg near Berchtesgaden, where he often lived when not in Berlin.
 The house had been nearly completely looted by the time Barsamian arrived.
 He took the globe home and kept it for 60 years before selling it at an auction in San Francisco in 2007.
 Bob Pritikin, an entrepreneur from San Francisco, bought the globe for $100,000, five times the original estimated price of $20,000.

-In September 2007, the historian Wolfram Pobanz declared that the copy of the giant globe with a bullet hole in the Deutsches Historisches Museum in Berlin is not Hitler's, but another one that is thought to have belonged to Joachim von Ribbentrop, the Nazi foreign minister, and with no clue as to where the Globe that belonged to Hitler is today.
+In September 2007, historian Wolfram Pobanz declared that the copy of the giant globe with a bullet hole in the German Historical Museum in Berlin is not Hitler's, but another one that is thought to have belonged to Joachim von Ribbentrop, the Nazi foreign minister, and offered no clue as to where the globe that belonged to Hitler is today.

 Legacy

-The globe is regarded as an iconic representation of Adolf Hitler's alleged megalomaniacal desire for world conquest.
+The globe is regarded as a metaphorical representation of Hitler's alleged megalomaniacal desire for world conquest.
 It features in Hollywood's first satire of Hitler and the Nazis, The Three Stooges' short subject You Nazty Spy!, released in January 1940.

-In Charlie Chaplin's The Great Dictator, released in October 1940, the globe is portrayed as a beach ball that bursts in front of the face of dictator "Adenoid Hynkel".
+In Charlie Chaplin's The Great Dictator, released in October 1940, the globe is portrayed as a beach ball that bursts in front of the face of dictator Adenoid Hynkel.

 In the Three Stooges' I'll Never Heil Again, a sequel to You Nazty Spy! released in July 1941, the "Axel" partners of Moronikan dictator "Moe Hailstone" play a game of keep away with the globe.
 Hailstone's military commander, "Field Marshal Herring," eventually smashes the globe over Hailstone's head.